-There are no loans to director and key management personnel as at the reporting date.
+There is no loan to director and key management personnel as at the reporting date.

-There are no other loans made to Directors or Specified Executives of the Company and the Group during the period commencing at the beginning of the financial year and up to the date of this report.
+There were no other loans made to Directors or Specified Executives of the Company and the Group during the period commencing at the beginning of the financial year and up to the date of this report.